CALC Your camping buddy has an idea for a light to go inside your... | Channels for Pearson+

 Textbook QuestionTextbook Question

 CALC Your camping buddy has an idea for a light to go inside your tent.
 He happens to have a powerful (and heavy!) horseshoe magnet that he bought at a surplus store.
 This magnet creates a 0.20 T field between two pole tips 10 cm apart.
 His idea is to build the hand-cranked generator shown in FIGURE P30.57.
-He thinks you can make enough current to fully light a 1.0 Ω lightbulb rated at 4.0 W. That's not super bright, but it should be plenty of light for routine activities in the tent. a.
-Find an expression for the induced current as a function of time if you turn the crank at frequency f.
-Assume that the semicircle is at its highest point at t=0 s.
+He thinks you can make enough current to fully light a 1.0 Ω lightbulb rated at 4.0 W. That's not super bright, but it should be plenty of light for routine activities in the tent. b.
+With what frequency will you have to turn the crank for the maximum current to fully light the bulb?
+Is this feasible?

 2